 D3.4 MSNZ FLAGS/LIGHTS: Competitors must be familiar with the Flags/Lights Section in MSNZ Manual Appendix 4 - Schedule Z:

-Verbal assistance for younger competitors with the questionnaire is acceptable.
+When completing the multi-choice questionnaire verbal assistance for younger competitors with the questionnaire is acceptable.

 Drivers wishing to have an assessment for a Tier 1 or Tier 2 licence rating will advise you on the day, ideally before racing starts.